orta/pragmatic-testing/what_is_xctest.md

-### What is the XCTest framework?
+# What is the XCTest framework?

 Now as a default when you create a new Xcode project apple creates a test target for you.
 Testing has been a part of Xcode since [OCUnit](http://www.sente.ch/software/ocunit/) the predecessor to XCTest was included Xcode 2.1.

 XCTest owes it's architectural decisions to [SUnit](http://sunit.sourceforge.net) the first testing framework, built for smalltalk apps.
 OCUnit is an Objective-C implementation of SUnit.

-The <i>x</i>Unit format is quite simple, there are collections of test suites, which contain test cases.
-Test cases contain individual tests.
-A test runner is created which loops through all suites, their cases and runs known methods.
+The <i>x</i>Unit format is quite simple.
+There are collections of test suites, which contain test cases and test cases contain individual tests.
+A test runner is created which loops through all suites, their test cases and runs specific methods.
 If running the method raises an exception then that test is considered a failure, and the runner moves to the next method.
 The final part is a logger to output the results.

 In XCTest the convention is that you subclass a XCTestCase object, and the test runner will call any method that begins with the word `test`.
+E.g. `- (void)testImageSpecifiesAspectRatio`.

 The actual implementation of XCTest works by creating a bundle, which can optionally be injected into an application ( Apple calls this hosting the tests. ) The bundle contains test resources like dummy images or JSON, and your test code.